 UV1 snare head in a groove played on a full kit, as well as UV1 tom heads during some fills starting at 1:26:

 JJ Jones is an internationally touring, Berklee-trained drummer and educator.
 She has played with folk-pop darlings Girlyman, comedian Margaret Cho, Egyptian revolutionary Ramy Essam, and LA’s riot-pop band WASI, among many others.
-She is the founder of EmpowerDrumming.com, a drumming education and coaching resource for women.
+She is the founder of EmpowerDrumming.com, the only drum education company in the world exclusively for women.